 Meeting these challenges requires developing qualified professionals who understand this environment and its opportunities or risks.

-The Computer Science Department at FSU is an NSA/DHS Center of Excellence in Information Assurance Education (CAE_IAE) (since 2001) and Research (CAE_R) (since 2009), and stands ready to help build
+The Computer Science Department at FSU as an NSA/DHS Center of Academic Excellence in Cyber Defense (CAE-CD) and Research (CAE-R) stands ready to help build

 the next generation of cybersecurity professionals.

 CyberCorps®: Scholarship For Service (SFS)

 Focused on Cybersecurity education, the SFS program

 gives students scholarship funds in exchange for service in the federal government for a period

 equivalent to the length of their scholarship (up to three years, minimum one year).
 As a result of the SFS program,

 federal agencies are able to select from a highly qualified pool of student applicants for internships and permanent

 The SFS program is offered by the National Science Foundation (NSF) and co-sponsored by the Department of Homeland Security (DHS).

 The NSF has awarded the Florida State University Cybersecurity program funding